-The 2P25 launch vehicle is the Soviet tracked transporter-erector-launcher for the 2K12 Kub / SA-6 system.
-It carries three ready 3M9 missiles on a GM-578 tracked chassis and was designed for 360-degree launcher coverage.
+The 2P25 launch vehicle is the tracked firing vehicle for the Soviet 2K12 Kub / SA-6 Gainful system.
+It sits in the catalog as a component page: the vehicle carries and launches three 3M9 missiles from a GM-578 tracked chassis, with engagement control supplied by the Kub radar/control element rather than by the launcher alone.

 Specifications